 PGR Student Loans more details click here

 We ask for a good honours degree of 2:1 or above and generally a masters (merit or distinction) in psychology, neuroscience or a related discipline appropriate for your PhD proposal.
 We welcome applications from applicants currently studying for their masters degree.
 In this case, if we decide to make an offer, this offer will be conditional on the results of the masters.

 A good command of the English language is essential for postgraduate study.
 If English is not your first language, you must provide evidence of your language ability.
 In all cases the English language test should have been taken within the preceding two years.
-Our standard English requirement is a minimum IELTS 7.0 (with no less than 6 in each part) – or equivalent (please see the link below for alternative acceptable qualifications).
+Our standard English requirement is a minimum IELTS 6.5 (with no less than 6 in each part) – or equivalent (please see here for alternative acceptable qualifications).
 Additional evidence may be requested and judged at the discretion of the admissions tutor.

 Our world class team of academics are dedicated to training up the next generation of psychology researchers.
 As a PhD student you will be assigned at least two supervisors, one of whom will have overall responsibility for helping you with your research.

 You will have your own computer and desk in a shared office.
 There are also a variety of well-equipped labs, suitable for your area of research.
 The Department and University provide funds to help you to attend conferences at home and abroad and we encourage you to submit your research for publication and to leading conferences.